Yellow-vented bulbul

 The yellow-vented bulbul (Pycnonotus goiavier), or eastern yellow-vented bulbul, is a member of the bulbul family of passerine birds.
 It is a resident breeder in southeastern Asia from Indochina to the Philippines.
-It is found in a wide variety of open habitats but not the deep forest.
+It is found in a wide variety of open habitats but not in deep forests.
 It is one of the most common birds in cultivated areas.
 They appear to be nomadic and roam from place to place regularly.

 Taxonomy and systematics

 The yellow-vented bulbul was originally classified in the genus Muscicapa.